jkraemr/music-movies-React-client/README.md

 # Music Movies React Client

-The **Music Movies React Client** is the client-side component of the **myMusicMovies** web application based on its existing server-side code (Music Movies REST API and database) using the MERN stack.
+The **Music Movies React Client** is the frontend component of the **myMusicMovies** web application based on its existing server-side code (RESTful Music Movies API and database) using the MERN stack.

 ## Key Features